Global China editor, Financial Times

 To book James Kynge please contact your JLA Agent.

 With two decades’ experience in the region, James has witnessed China’s transition first hand and seen its influence on exports, brands and treasury bonds.
 The author of China Shakes The World uncovers the stories as they unfold – from overcapacity to capital outflows and a falling renminbi.
 He believes it’s part of the transformation into a consumer-led economy.
 He also examines the country’s expansion along a ‘New Silk Road’ and the slow but steady integration between Chinese and global financial markets.

-James Kynge is Emerging Markets Editor and Associate Editor at the Financial Times.
-The winner of the prestigious Harold Wincott award for journalism for his coverage of China and its complex relationship with rest of the world he has spent two decades as a journalist in Asia.
+James Kynge is Global China Editor at the Financial Times.
+The winner of the prestigious Harold Wincott award for journalism for his coverage of China and its complex relationship with rest of the world, he has spent two decades as a journalist in Asia.

 After nine years at Reuters becoming Taiwan and Central Asia Bureau Chief, James spent over a decade covering China and the region for the Financial Times.
 As well as leading their emerging markets coverage, he also chairs FT Confidential Research, the research service providing data on China and southeast Asia and Latin America, which he founded.